 - Prepare the crumb topping and refrigerate until ready to use (up to 1 day in advance).
 It will firm up quite a bit as the butter chills in the fridge.
 Let it sit at room temp for an hour (if you have time), or just use your fingers to break the crumb topping into chunks as you scatter it over the pancake batter.

-- Combine all of the dry ingredients (flour, sugar, salt, baking powder and baking soda) in a large bowl and tightly cover (at room temp) overnight.
+- Pancake batter: combine all of the dry ingredients (flour, sugar, salt, baking powder and baking soda) in a large bowl and tightly cover at room temp overnight.

-- In a large glass measuring cup or bowl, whisk the eggs, buttermilk, milk, lemon zest and vanilla (all of the wet ingredients except the melted butter).
+- Pancake batter: in a large glass measuring cup or bowl, whisk the eggs, buttermilk, milk, lemon zest and vanilla (all of the wet ingredients except the melted butter).
 Tightly cover and refrigerate overnight.

 Psst: If you absolutely LOVE blueberries (like my family does), you can top this Pancake Casserole with Blueberry Sauce.